 to interested parties.

-Sigma Aviation Services is an Aviation Services Company headquartered in Dublin, Ireland with
+SG Aviation Services is an Aviation Services Company headquartered in Dublin, Ireland with

 Aviation Services is widely recognised as one of the world’s leading suppliers in Aviation Personnel